grzesiek-galezowski/tdd-ebook/manuscript/200_What_does_it_mean_to_compose_objects.md

 For now, it may look unjustified to introduce this metaphor of webs, protocols, interfaces etc. but:

-*   This is the way [object oriented programming inventors](http://c2.com/cgi/wiki?AlanKayOnMessaging) have thought about object oriented systems
+*   This is the way [object-oriented programming inventors](http://c2.com/cgi/wiki?AlanKayOnMessaging) have thought about object-oriented systems
 *   It will prove useful as I explain making connections between objects and achieving strong composability in the next chapters